jnozzi/cocoadev.com/markdown/CocoaApplicationsMostWanted.md

 I don't think this has anything to do with Cocoa, but maybe someone will chime in as to how its security features impinge here.
 -- I'm thinking something that would let you group information together and "freeze" it as a file.
 Sound, Images, Movies, and text in some kind of HTML-like WYSIWYG form.
 It'd have to be XML based, of course...

 Anyway, if you could do this with applications and somehow "freeze" them together it'd be a lifesaver.
 Working on your tutorial at macdevcenter.com?
-Freeze the Safari window and the General/XCode window as a file...
+Freeze the Safari window and the XCode window as a file...
 ----
 **Way Cool: 1, Yawn: 0**